 North, Central and Red Light District

 Center.
-This long strip of land, with no canals running through it, is sandwiched between the central station to the north, the Damrak-Rokin axis to the east, Muntplein to the south and Singel, the first of the major canals, to the west.
-This district is one of the least interesting in the city, but it does have a few gems that will surprise you.
-Essentially a shopping district, it has the advantage of centralizing many services, which can be very convenient for newly arrived travelers.
+This long strip of land with no canals running through it is sandwiched between the central station to the north, the Damrak-Rokin axis to the east, Muntplein to the south and Singel, the first of the major canals, to the west.
+This district is one of the least interesting in the city, but it does have a few gems in store.
+Essentially a shopping district, it has the advantage of centralizing a number of services, which can be very convenient for newly arrived travelers.
 However, it would be a pity to linger too long.
 Don't miss the Kimpton De Witt, a superb hotel in the district, with a very successful decor.

 The Red Light District.
 To the east of the city center, with which it shares most of its borders, lies the famous Red Light District, bordered by Damrak to the west and Kloveniersburgwal to the east.
 This district, the city's oldest, is criss-crossed by two long canals and countless narrow streets.
 While the district is just as commercial as its predecessor, the stalls are different.
 A sort of giant Eroticland, it attracts an underworld population that meets the expectations of mass tourism in search of easy pleasures.
 To the south of this division lies the student district, one of the city's most authentic, where it would be a shame not to spend a few hours.
 The Zeedijk, which starts to the left of the station and ends at the Nieuwmarkt, saw the establishment of the first openly gay shops in the 1930s.
 The street gradually fell into poverty and became the symbol of drugs (especially heroin), with groups of dealers and junkies haunting it.
 In recent years, the city has been striving to clean up and beautify the Zeedijk.
 This is the place to go for great Asian restaurants.
 The Nieuwmarkt square is the heart of the district, with an imposing stone building at its center, the Waag, the former public scales, now home to a very pleasant café-restaurant.
 Restaurants and cafés abound on this square, and the daily market (regular and organic on Saturdays) gives it a timeless feel.
 The part of the district around the old church is the most symbolic of the red-light district; this is where sex shops and prostitutes are most numerous, in alleys sometimes so narrow they can be oppressive.
 Surrounding this spectacle is the old church.
 Finally, it's hard to believe that Warmoestraat, the gay street of the moment, was once a chic street where the poet Vondel owned a hat and stocking store.
 The street has long since diversified with the opening of new, more mainstream shops and galleries.
 The scandalous red zone seems to be enjoying a new, wiser and more inspired life, and is regularly threatened with extinction due to protests about respect for women's lives.
 In recent years, the municipality has also tried, unsuccessfully, to relocate the district's prostitution to an "erotic center", but no other district is willing to host it.